DopeDealers/war/README.md

 Older/Pre Releases
 ----------
-All releases, including pre-releases are available at https://github.com/iangry0/war/releases/.
+All releases, including older versions and pre-releases are available at https://github.com/iangry0/war/releases/.

 Original-Author
 ------